zhanziyang/better-interval/README.md

 # loopRequest
 With loopRequest, you can easily make repetitive function executions like you usually do with <code>setInterval</code>.
 Under the hood it uses <code>requestAnimationFrame</code> to achieve the same purpose, but with better performance.
 ### **NOTICE**:
-* It only works in browsers, not on servers.
+* Works in browsers, not on servers.
+* Supports CommonJS, so you can use it with tools like Browserify and Webpack.

 ## Let's not use setInterval anymore!
 Why?